tencent cloud

 1. Log in to the TDSQL-C for MySQL console.

-2. Click Database Audit on the left sidebar and select the region at the top.
+2. Click Database Audit on the left sidebar.

 4. Find the target instance in the audit instance list, or search for it by resource attribute in the search box, and click View Audit Log in the Operation column to enter the Audit Log tab and view logs.